-Ah, Christmas.
+Ah, the holidays.
 Good tidings, ugly sweaters, and eggnog.
 Boozy, boozy eggnog.

 Jungle Ball Nog

 - 15 drops vanilla extract

 - 20 eggs

 Method: Using a hand blender, beat eggs on low until frothy.
 While blending, slowly add nutmeg and sugar until dissolved.
 Then add sherry, cognac, almond milk, all extracts, and cream; blend until well- incorporated.
 Refrigerate overnight and blend again before serving so it’s frothy.
 Grate fresh nutmeg over the mug before serving.